FedericoDeBona/esx_scratchcard/README.md

 A resource for Fivem servers that implements scratch cards.

 # Install
-Just run the sql file in your database and you are ready to go.
-If you want to customize it, play with the config file
+Run the sql file in your database and you are ready to go.
+It's a usable item so you can place it in your shops or wherever you want.
+If you want to customize it, check the config file.

 # Screenshoot
 * Scratch card